lucArub/localthresholding-/README.md

  - binarization_performances.py*
       in which are calculated the 3 performance metrics (A/F-score/PSNR).

-The _only_mean function has been tested on a uniform image and as it is expected return as a output the same input image.

 DIBCO 2009 --> directory in which you find test images with the corresponding GT. images --> directory with images output.